 The Transportation Alternatives Program (TAP) was authorized under Section 1122 of the Moving Ahead for Progress in the 21st Century Act (MAP-21) and is reauthorized under the Fixing America’s Surface Transportation (FAST) Act.
+In 2022 the Bipartisan Infrastructure Law replaced the FAST Act and re authorized TAP.
 Each state develops rules to administer their program according its priorities.

 The federally funded TAP provides opportunities to expand transportation choices and enhance the transportation experience through categories of activities related to the surface transportation system.
 The TAP focuses on non-traditional transportation projects.

 TAP projects must relate to the surface transportation systems and be eligible under one or more of the four eligible TAP Project Activities outlined in Section B of this guide.
 This call for projects is limited to eligible project sponsors and projects from non-urban areas with populations of 5,000 or less and urban areas with populations of 5,001 to 200,000 that are outside 2010 U.S. Census Urbanized Area boundaries with populations over 200,000.
 Large urbanized area boundaries are also known as Transportation Management Areas (TMA).
 TMA receive a separate allocation of TAP funding that is administered by the Metropolitan Planning Organization (MPO).

 - Construction of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting, and other safety-related infrastructure, and transportation projects to achieve compliance with the Americans with Disabilities Act of 1990;